Soil Science

 c)Soil Water:

-Soil water is held in soil pores with varying degrees of tenacity depending on
+Soil water is held in soil pores with varying degrees of tenacity depending onthe amount of water present and size of the pores.
+Soil water with its soluble constituents

 (nutrients) makes up soil solution, which is the critical medium for supplying nutrients to